Andy Martin: Political campaigns

-Martin grew up as a Democrat, and served as an intern to Senator Paul Douglas in the summer of 1966.
-In 1977, he ran in a special election for Mayor of Chicago, but lost in the Democratic primary to acting mayor Michael Bilandic, receiving less than 3% of the vote.
+Martin grew up as a Democrat and served as an intern to Senator Paul Douglas in the summer of 1966.
+In 1977, he ran in a special election for Mayor of Chicago, but lost in the Democratic primary to acting mayor Michael A. Bilandic, receiving less than 3% of the vote.

 Over the years, Martin has run in various elections in Connecticut, Florida, and Illinois as a Democrat, a Republican, and an independent.
 Among them: